clinde04/Gimkit-bot-1/README.md

 ## DISCLAIMER:
 My Products are for EDUCATIONAL PURPOSE ONLY.
-Don't use them for illegal activities.
-You are the only responssable for your actions!!!